edmullen dot net

 You can change the installation location as you like.
 I recommend only changing the drive and keeping the standard path.
 For example, on my main system I install all programs to my G: drive's "Program Files" folder.
 There are a few exceptions where some (very annoying!) programs won't install anywhere except the C: drive.
 But, as much as possible, I keep my C: drive reserved for the Operating System only.

-The second important location to be aware of is the "Profile location." (see below) As noted above, the "profile" is where all of your personal data (account names, passwords, bookmarks, etc.) and settings are kept.
+The second important location to be aware of is the "Profile location."
+As noted above, the "profile" is where all of your personal data (account names, passwords, bookmarks, etc.) and settings are kept.
 As such, it is imperative that you regularly back up the profile(s).

 PROFILE BACKUP

-For creating, moving, and transferring profiles see:
+For profile locations and details see: For creating, moving, and transferring profiles see:

 Note: on Windows 2000 and Windows XP, the Document and Settings directory is hidden twice; to access the directory, you may need to set Windows Explorer to show System and Hidden directories and files.
 In Windows Explorer click: Tools - Folder Options - View tab.
 Check "Display the contents of system folders."
 Under Hidden Files and Folders select the radio button for "Show hidden files and folders."
 Probably not required but I recommend you uncheck "Hide protected operating system files."
 Not required but I also suggest unchecking "Hide extensions for known file types."
 Here is more info

-Copyright Ed Mullen
+Copyright Ed Mullen | Contact Ed

 click for home page